ryptods/ryptods/README.md

 # <a href="https://www.linkedin.com/in/kevinkizerjr/">Kevin Kizer Jr</a>'s IT and Cybersecurity Project Portfolio 🔐

 I am passionate about cybersecurity and enjoy tackling complex challenges through hands-on projects, such as building VM lab environments and conducting vulnerability assessments to deepen my technical expertise.
-In addition to holding certifications including Network+, Security+, SSCP, CySA+, Pentest+, and ITIL v4, I am actively developing my skills through personal projects to prepare for roles in cybersecurity.
+In addition to holding certifications including Network+, Security+, SSCP, CySA+, and Pentest+, I am actively developing my skills through personal projects to prepare for roles in cybersecurity.
 My background combines technical leadership experience managing electronic systems installations with a strong foundation in IT infrastructure, cloud security, and compliance frameworks.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!

 ## ⚠️ Home Lab Telemetry Project